OrangoMango/CPSTest/README.md

 ### How to start cps tester

-Click in the black rectangle as faster as you can, after 5 seconds the program will tell you how many clicks you made in one second
+Click in the black rectangle as faster as you can, after 5 seconds the program will tell you how many clicks you made in one second.

+### Output screenshot

 ![screenshot](https://user-images.githubusercontent.com/61402409/96989870-96ed3280-1526-11eb-8630-dba3376c90dc.png)